- Age, temperament, and developmental differences can influence how much sleep a child needs.

-It is recommended that toddlers get between 11 and 14 hours of total sleep every day.
-Their napping decreases compared to infants and frequently accounts for around 1-2 hours of daily sleep.
-Two naps per day is normal at the start of this period, but it’s not uncommon for older toddlers to take only an afternoon nap.
+- Toddlers: It is recommended that toddlers between 1 and 2 years old get between 11 and 14 hours of total sleep every day.
+Their napping decreases compared to infants and frequently accounts for around 1 to 2 hours of daily sleep.
+Two naps per day is normal at the start of this period, but many older toddlers only take one nap in the afternoon.

-Preschool-aged children who are 3-5 years old should get around 10-13 total hours of sleep per day according to NSF and AASM guidelines.
+- Preschool: Preschool-aged children who are 3 to 5 years old should get around 10 to 13 total hours of sleep per day .
 During this time, naps may get shorter, or a preschooler may stop napping on a regular basis.

-Although many children stop napping by around age five, it’s important to remember that nap preferences can be different for every child.
+Although many children stop napping by age 6, remember that nap preferences can be different for every child.
 In preschools with scheduled nap time, some children sleep easily, but others — up to 42.5% in one study — fall asleep only sometimes or not at all.

 Some older children may still be inclined to nap and can benefit from doing so.
-In a study in China, where it is often more culturally appropriate to nap, children in grades 4-6 who took frequent naps after lunch showed signs of better behavior , academic achievement, and overall happiness.
+In a study in China, children in grades 4 through 6 who took frequent naps after lunch showed signs of better behavior , academic achievement, and overall happiness.

-The existing research about napping and optimal timing of sleep episodes is inconclusive and acknowledges that what’s best for one child can change over time and may not be what’s best for another child of the same age.
+The existing research about napping and optimal timing of sleep episodes is inconclusive and acknowledges that what is best for one child can change over time and may not be what is best for another child of the same age.
 For this reason, parents, teachers, and child care workers may be able to best encourage optimal sleep for kids by being flexible and understanding about naps.

-It is estimated that 25% of young children deal with sleeping problems or excessive daytime sleepiness, and these issues can affect older children and teens as well.
-While the nature of sleeping challenges vary, parents should talk with their children about sleep and raise the issue with their pediatrician if there are signs of severe or persistent problems, including insomnia.
+It is estimated that up to 50% of children have trouble sleeping.
+While the nature of sleeping challenges vary, parents and caregivers should talk with children about sleep and raise the issue with their pediatrician if there are signs of severe or persistent problems, including insomnia.

 Helping children sleep often starts with creating a bedroom environment that is peaceful, quiet, and comfortable.
-Having an appropriate mattress and minimizing distractions, such as from TV or other electronic devices, can make it easier for children of any age to get consistent sleep.
+Finding the best mattress for your child’s needs and minimizing blue light, such as from TV or other electronic devices, can make it easier for children of any age to get consistent sleep.